bford26/bford26.github.io/pages/design/lna.md

 Above is a picture of the first circuit simulation.
 Here we are creating a matching network taking into account only the transistor.
 Throughout the design process our ADS model will become more accurate, and close in on a design solution to the optimization parameters.

-Our circuit is to be made to match these paramters:
+Our circuit is to be made to match these parameters:

 * $S_{22} < -25$dB
 * $NF(2) < 1.99$

-Using these contraints we will optimize the micro-strip line dimensions to change within a $\pm5\%$ range.
+Using these constraints we will optimize the micro-strip line dimensions to change within a $\pm5\%$ range.
 These goals represent the insertion loss($S_{22}$) and the simulated noise at 2.4 GHz.
 The noise figure value is determine from the simulated noise circle from the smith plot below.

 ![Noise and Gain Circles Plot](/assets/my_images/lna/circle_plot.png){: .align-center width="50%"}